LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/setup/installing_software.rst

 FASTX Toolkit
 -------------

 Various handy tools for dealing with FASTA and FASTQ files.
-A little out of date though, requires patching to work in modern Ubuntu (all done in the below commands). `Website<http://hannonlab.cshl.edu/fastx_toolkit/index.html>`_
+A little out of date though, requires patching to work in modern Ubuntu (all done in the below commands). `Website. <http://hannonlab.cshl.edu/fastx_toolkit/index.html>`_

 .. parsed-literal::